Table of Contents

 - Chlorination filter

 - 5-year guarantee

 Each stage of the Pelican whole house filter has a different purpose:

 - The first stage, a 5-micron pre-filter, removes sediment from water;

 - The second, a chlorination system, disinfects the water;

-- The third, the iron removal filter, traps the iron and flushes it out with a backwash system;
+- The third, the iron removal filter, traps the iron from well water and flushes it out with a backwash system;

 - The fourth, the carbon filter, reduces chlorine, chloramines, sediment, and any particles that may affect the taste and odor of your water.